DamLabResources/damlab-wrappers/seaborn/plot/README.md

   - `despine`: Boolean or dictionary of arguments for sns.despine()
   - `legend`: Boolean or dictionary of arguments for ax.legend()
   - Any other valid axis setter methods (e.g., 'title', 'grid', etc.)
+- `fillna`: Optional dictionary of arguments to pass to pandas.DataFrame.fillna():
+  - `value`: Scalar value to use to fill NA values
+  - `method`: Method to use for filling holes in reindexed Series ('ffill', 'bfill', etc.)
+  - `axis`: Axis along which to fill missing values
+  - `inplace`: Whether to modify the DataFrame in place (always True in this wrapper)
+  - Any other valid pandas.DataFrame.fillna() parameters

 ### Outputs